By Owolabi Abiola/First Zeal media

 The Club Licensing Benchmarking report also revealed that gambling and betting firms are the most common source of shirt sponsorship in 10 European leagues and that Paris Saint-Germain is the most expensive place to watch football in Europe.

-The report showed that total revenues increased more than €1.6 billion in 2017 although wealth was concentrated in the hands of a few.
+The report showed that total revenues increased by more than €1.6 billion in 2017 although wealth was concentrated in the hands of a few.

-The top 30 clubs’ combined revenues increased seven percent to reach €9.7 billion, 49 percent of the total, the report said.
+The top 30 clubs’ combined revenues increased by seven percent to reach €9.7 billion, 49 percent of the total, the report said.

-UEFA president Aleksander Ceferin said in his introduction that recent issues of the report had brought competitive balance into the spotlight “illustrating how financial gaps are augmented globalisation and technological change.”
+UEFA president Aleksander Ceferin said in his introduction that recent issues of the report had brought competitive balance into the spotlight “illustrating how financial gaps are augmented by globalisation and technological change.”